 Signal interference

 Radio signals can be affected or disrupted by natural events, such as space weather, natural or artificial obstacles or man-made interference.
 Effects of natural events may be observed in large areas and during any phase of navigation, whereas the risk of man-made interference as well as the presence of natural or artificial obstacles, is higher in coastal waters and ports.
 The majority of man-made interference is unintentional [5] and affects only limited line-of-sight areas, but the risk of intentional wide area man-made interference should also be recognised.
+Table 1 summarizes the impacts of some common types of GNSS interference .

 Given that GNSS satellites are typically orbiting at about 20,000 kilometres, only extremely low power levels of the satellites’ signals are available at the earth’s surface.
 Therefore, the signals are particularly susceptible to interference.

+Impact of different types of GNSS interference.